cnabio/cnab-spec/101-bundle-json.md

 - A list of images included with this bundle, as an array
 - A specification of which parameters MAY be overridden, and how those are to be validated
 - A list of credentials (name and desired location) that the application needs
-- An optional description of custom actions that this bundle implements
+- An OPTIONAL description of custom actions that this bundle implements

 There are two formats for a bundle (thin and thick formats).
 The primary way in which the `bundle.json` file differs is the presence or absence of information in a thick bundle that helps it validate the contents of an image.
 In a thick bundle, `mediaType` and `size` attributes MAY assist the reconstitution of images from the thick format to a runtime format.